 The 2022 March Mammal Madness WILD North America ELK is from the Great Smokey Mountains National Park in Tennessee.
 Five forest types within the park support over 1,500 species of flowering plants and at least 4,000 non-flowering varieties.
 Within this system, elk are herbivores that eat plants.
-Working in a group, go to irma.nps.gov/NPSpecies/Search/SpeciesList and look up other mammal species that live alongside the elk in the park ecosystem.

-- 1) Select your park (Yellowstone), category (Mammals), click circle for full list.
-The list will have dozens of species, many with familiar names - 2) Find species and fill in species common names that match the criteria to complete the tables below.
-Make sure the species is currently confirmed to be in the park from the "Occurence" column - 3) Note if the species is Abundant (A), Common (C), Uncommon (U), or Rare (R) next to their common name. - 4) Cross out the remaining box(es) if there are fewer than 3 species that meet the criteria in each table column
+Working alone, go to irma.nps.gov/NPSpecies/Search/SpeciesList and look up other mammal species that live alongside the elk in the park ecosystem.
+First select your park (Great Smokey Mountains National Park), category (Mammals), click circle for full list.
+The list will have dozens of species, many with familiar names.
+Find species and fill in species common names that match the criteria to complete the tables below.
+Make sure the species is currently in the park from the "Occurence" column.